llesoil/ctime_opt/README.md

 # The Interplay of Compile-time and Run-time Options for Performance Prediction

-This repository accompany an SPLC submission.
+This is the companion repository of the SPLC'21 48th submission.

 Measurements and details about the performances can be consulted in the data folder.